-Each year, Summer Mission Interns are called to serve in leadership at a variety of mission destinations.
-Applications are being accepted – apply today!
+Each year, young adults are called to serve as Summer Mission Interns, providing leadership at a variety of mission destinations.
+What are you doing next summer?

 Long-term Volunteers are needed to support a variety of missions and service ministries.
-Training for on-site leaders will take place in April 2018.
 Contact Josh Baird for more information.

 Disaster Recovery – Texas, the U.S. Virgin Islands, and Puerto Rico